Brake Fluid

 As your brake fluid absorbs water and potentially becomes contaminated with metal particles, your brakes become less and less effective.
 In order to keep your brakes working at their best condition, most manufacturers recommend that your brake fluid is changed every two years.

-How to Change Brake Fluid
+How to Change Or Top Up Brake Fluid

 Changing brake fluid is a much more in depth task than changing oil, and will require a few pieces of equipment to help you along the way – not least a friend to help you.
 To begin with, you’ll need to drain off all the old fluid.
 To do this, take off the master cylinder cap and use a syringe, or similar, to remove as much of the fluid as possible, decanting into a suitable container.
 Once you’ve got as much as possible out of the reservoir, you’ll need to jack the car up onto axle stands, remove the wheels and start working on the brakes.